-The regulation of insurance and the extent to which seek to protect themselves from insurers may unjustifiable liability while requiring policy holders to answer questions, undergo screening for HIV or Different problems arise in different otherwise39. jurisdictions, having regard to the provision or absence of publicly funded health care.
+- \ The provision of laws against discrimination against people with HIV or AIDS whether in employment, housing, the provision of social security or otherwise. - \ The regulation of insurance and the extent to which insurers may seek to protect themselves from unjustifiable liability while requiring policy holders to answer questions, undergo screening for HIV or otherwise.
+Different problems arise in different ga de taba jurisdictions, having regard to the provision or absence of publicly funded health care.
 In the absence of such provisions, the entitlement to the protection of private insurance may be critical.
-Questions addressed, for example, to whether a person has submitted to screening, or sexual orientation as such, might be unfairly Yet so might prohibitions on the discriminatory. provision of insurance to particular groups, given that it is behaviour and not membership of a group, as such, that puts a policyholder at risk.
+Questions addressed, for example, to whether a person has submitted to screening, or sexual orientation as such, might be unfairly discriminatory.
+Yet so might prohibitions on the provision of insurance to particular groups, given that it is behaviour and not membership of a group, as such, that puts a policyholder at risk.

-Family law may be affected, as for example in those jurisdictions which provide for dissolution of marriage on the ground of matrimonial fault such as adultry40.
+- Family law may be affected, as for example in those jurisdictions which provide for dissolution of marriage on the ground of matrimonial fault such as adultry.
 Particular issues of child abuse; the rights of sexual partners and the position of families devastated by the loss to AIDS of an income earner, all need consideration.
 An interesting consequence of the introduction of laws requiring pre-marriage tests for HIV in some jurisdictions of the United States was reported in Stockholm.
-It was that applications for marriage licenses had fallen by 60%41.
-This simply demonstrates the need for more careful consideration in the design of laws.

-Concern has been expressed about the neuropsychiatric aspects of HIV infection and about whether dementia will provide justification for compulsory screening of employees in some occupations.
-A number of airlines are now requiring flight and cabin crew to submit to HIV tests, ostensibly upon this basis.
+It was that applications for marriage licenses had fallen by 60%.
+This simply demonstrates the need for more careful consideration in the design of laws. - concern has been expressed about the neuropsychiatric aspects of HIV infection and about whether dementia will provide justification for compulsory screening of employees in some occupations.
+A number of airlines are from continuings of the now requiring flight and cabin crew to submit to HIV tests, ostensibly upon this basis.
 A committee of the WHO has questioned the need for such tests.
-It pointed out that mental impairment is likely to show up in advance of other symptoms thereby removing the justification of universal screening, with its serious dangers for discrimination42.
+It pointed out that mental impairment is likely to show up in advance of other symptoms thereby removing the justification of universal screening, with its serious dangers for discrimination.